‘The View’: Joy Behar Raises Alarm on Leaked Supreme Court Draft Overturning Abortion Rights: ‘I See Fascism Down the Line Here’

-The ladies of “The View” turned their hot topics conversation Tuesday, to news that broke the eve before — a leaked opinion from Supreme Court Justice Alito indicating the court would be overturning Roe vs. Wade.
+The ladies of “The View” turned their hot topics conversation Tuesday to news that broke the eve before — a leaked opinion from Supreme Court Justice Alito indicating the court would be overturning Roe v.
+Wade.

 While moderator Whoopi Goldberg made sure to note that the leaked document, which Chief Justice John Roberts confirmed was authentic Tuesday morning, was a “draft opinion,” it is said to represent the majority of the court, who were ruling on a case out of Mississippi that challenged abortion rights.